 Subscription e-commerce necessitates the use of subscription management platforms

-While subscription commerce has gained traction and promotes an individualized experience between the customer and a business, whether it is an SaaS company or a subscription for traditional goods, that intimacy needs to be maintained and nurtured.
-The focus is no longer on a company’s product; instead, the key to consumer satisfaction is in shifting the focus to the customer’s needs.
+While subscription commerce has gained traction and promotes an individualized experience between the customer and a business, whether it's a SaaS company or a subscription for traditional goods, that intimacy needs to be maintained and nurtured.
+The focus is no longer on a company’s product.
+Instead, the key to consumer satisfaction is in shifting the focus to the customer’s needs.
 And the subscription management process plays a big role in customer satisfaction and retention.

-Plus, any time a manual adjustment is made, businesses run the risk of creating errors, whether it is accidentally billing a customer twice or by entering the wrong amount to charge.
+- Any time a manual adjustment is made, businesses run the risk of creating errors, whether it's accidentally billing a customer twice or by entering the wrong amount to charge.
 And what happens when billing information changes?
 Keeping track of all those changes is a recipe for a huge headache every month.
 What about intelligent retries of failed credit card payments?
 And this is just the tip of the iceberg when it comes to the intricacies of running an effective subscription billing system.

-Further, to attract a subscriber to your business, it’s critical to offer choices, options and flexibility, both in the initial presentation to capture their attention and during the entire lifecycle of that subscription.
-If those options are not readily available, today’s consumer will continue looking until she finds that flexibility and ends up with your competitor.
+- Further, to attract a subscriber to your business, it’s critical to offer choices, options, and flexibility, both in the initial presentation to capture their attention and during the entire lifecycle of that subscription.

-If the subscription management process does not offer the customer the flexibility to upgrade or downgrade their subscription plans easily, or be reminded of failed payments or credit card expiry dates, the business could lose the customer – even if only due to the customers own complacency in failing to update credit cards.
+If the subscription management process doesn't offer the customer the flexibility to upgrade or downgrade their subscription plans easily, or be reminded of failed payments or credit card expiry dates, the business could lose the customer—even if only due to the customers own complacency in failing to update credit cards.